carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the difference between artificial intelligence, machine learning and deep learning
+- Explain the difference between artificial intelligence, machine learning and deep learning.
-- Understand the different types of computer vision tasks
+- Understand the different types of computer vision tasks.
-- Know the difference between training, testing, and validation datasets
+- Know the difference between training, testing, and validation datasets.
-- Perform an image classification using a convolutional neural network (CNN)
+- Perform an image classification using a convolutional neural network (CNN).

 ::::::::::::::::::::::::::::::::::::::::::::::::